guslipkin/Summer2021/ACG 2071 ~ Managerial Accounting/Cengage Questions and Answers.md

    4. Assume that the occupancy rate for June of the prior year was 82%.
 Has the utilization rate for Jake’s Cabins improved or declined?
       - **Improved**

-10. The following information is available for Shanika Company for 20Y6:
+10. The following informa20tion is available for Shanika Company for 20Y6:

     | Inventories     | January 1 | December 31 |
     | --------------- | --------- | ----------- |